Symbolic dynamics for non uniformly hyperbolic diffeomorphisms of compact smooth manifolds: Introduction

 \subsection{Main results}

-Let $\mathcal{G}$ be a directed graph with a countable collection of vertices $\mathcal{V}$ s.t. every vertex has at least one edge coming in, and at least one edge coming out.
-The topological Markov shift (TMS) associated to $\mathcal{G}$ is the set
+Let $\mathcal{G}$ be a directed graph with a countable collection of vertices $\mathcal{V}$ s.t. every vertex has at least one ingoing and one outgoing edge.
+The {\em topological Markov shift} (TMS) associated to $\mathcal{G}$ is the set